alek-antic/CanYouFeelTheRhythm/README.txt

 Beat - the essential component of the game
 	Slider - beats you must drag your mouse along
-	Circle - the most basic beat, which the player just presses X or Z on at the right time Approach circle - slowly fades in around a beat to show the player when to click Masher - a beat where the player just mashes the X and Z keys as much as possible
+	Circle - the most basic beat, which the player just presses X or Z on at the right time Masher - a beat where the player just mashes the X and Z keys as much as possible

 Responsibility List: